Plugin System

 Drawing Events

-All drawing events carry a payload identifying the drawing:
+All drawing events carry a payload:

 {

-id: string, // The ID of the drawing
+id: string, // The drawing's ID

-type?: string, // The type of drawing (e.g., "line")
+type?: string, // Drawing type (e.g., "line", "fibonacci")

-pointIndex?: number // For point events: 0 (start), 1 (end), etc.
+pointIndex?: number // For point events: 0, 1, 2, etc.

 }